 In Pre-AP Algebra 2, the third course in the Pre-AP mathematics program, students solidify and extend the understanding of functions and data analysis developed in prior courses.
 Students build upon linear, quadratic, and exponential functions as they work to define logarithmic, polynomial, rational, square root, cube root, and trigonometric functions.
-Additional concepts and in depth study of concepts will occur as time permits for the honors program.
+Additional concepts and in depth study of concepts will occur as time permits.
+Honors is appropriate for students with a high interest in mathematics who have demonstrated exceptional understanding of mathematical concepts and skills, can think abstractly and solve problems with a high degree of independence.
 Quantitative literacy is developed by weaving data sets, contextual scenarios, and mathematical modeling throughout the course.
 Emphasis is placed on understanding mathematical concepts and communicating both verbally and through writing.
 Technology will be used regularly to reinforce the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.
 A TI-84 graphing calculator is required.